wikiknights/cs-materials/src/structs-binary-io/structs-binary-io-practice-answers.md

+---
+geometry: margin=1in
+---

+*Originally created by Idel Martinez and Jerrett Longworth in Fall 2020.*

 Here is some additional practice using structs and binary I/O. Some of these might take a little bit of thinking, but this practice is here to help you get more comfortable with the material.